cosmos/security/resources/CLASSIFICATION_MATRIX.md

 ## Impact Scenarios Framework

-Our severity classifications are simply done by matching a security reports demonstrated, deterministic impact to a set of impacts that we care about most.
+Our severity classifications are simply done by matching a security report's demonstrated, deterministic impact to a set of impacts that we care about most.
 Each of those listed impacts comes with a predetermined severity, available for all to see.

-This explicit listing of impacts and their predetermined severities is done to reduce subjectivity and increase transparency in our program.
-Helping security researchers get paid out faster and know upfront how their security report will get classified.
+This explicit listing of impacts and their predetermined severities is done to reduce subjectivity and increase transparency in our program, helping security researchers get paid out faster and know upfront how their security report will be classified.

 See the [Cosmos Program Immunefi Impacts in Scope](https://immunefi.com/bug-bounty/cosmos/scope/#top) section for more